JakubValtar/radsort/README.md

 (integers, floats, chars, bools).

 All built-in scalar types can be used as sorting keys: Booleans, characters, integers, and floating point-numbers.
-To sort by multiple keys, put them in a tuple, starting from the most significant key.
+To sort by multiple keys, either combine them into a single key, or run the sort for each key, starting from the least significant key.
 See [`Key`] for a full list of supported keys.

 - best and worst-case running time is `O(n)` – see [benchmarks] for more detailed performance characteristics